 Regional cooperation in the institutionalized framework of formulating the metropolitan region "Saxony triangle" has to be seen as a major challenge where the status of creative industries, as defined in chapter 6, is, from our perspective, missing till today.
-The creation of the metropolitan region "Saxony triangle" in classic terms, with high rates of population, work, and density rates, tradition, and a distinct cultural life of the metropolitan region will not only be a conglomerate of smaller spatial units, but also represent a cultural product with a distinct identity, the degree of self-description as a larger spatial unit is missing, but might be stimulated by the creative industries.
+The creation of the metropolitan region "Saxony triangle" in classic terms, with high rates of population, work, and density rates, tradition, and a distinct cultural life of the metropolitan region, poses new demands and challenges.
+In respect that this emerging metropolitan region will not only be a conglomerate of smaller spatial units, but also represent a cultural product with a distinct identity, the degree of self-description as a larger spatial unit is missing, but might be stimulated by the creative industries.
 Their abilities to invent symbolic and immaterial products might then be connected with the idea of a "Saxony triangle", with a distinct identity, which - from our perspective - could not yet be detected.
 It might be needed in order to invent future-oriented communicative and marketing strategies for this region.